 How to Keep Customers Informed

-As your business faces outside challenges, you'll need a way to answer your customers' main questions all at once.
-That means you will need to create a thorough communication strategy if you don’t already have one in place.
+As your business grows and changes, you'll need a way to answer your customers' main questions all at once.

 Here is a list of some of the channels you may want to consider incorporating into your communication strategy: